Fool-proof baked cheesecake without cookie crumb or water bath? Sign me up!

 2. Preheat the oven to 200°C, fan bake mode.

 3. In a mixer, beat the cream cheese and sugar until completely smooth and the sugar has dissolved.
-There should be no grit when rubbed between finger tips.
 Add eggs, one at a time, careful to scrape down the bowl after each addition.

-5. Pour the batter into the prepared pans and bake on the lower third shelf of the oven for 50 minutes until the top is nicely brown and the centre has puffed up – there should still be a wobble when you gently jiggle the pans.
-Leave to cool completely in the pans, about 40 mins.
+5. Pour the batter into the prepared pans and bake on the lower third shelf of the oven for 40-45 minutes until the top is nicely brown and the centre has puffed up – there should still be a wobble when you gently jiggle the pans.
+Remove from the oven and leave on kitchen bench to cool completely in the pans, about 40 mins.
 Don’t worry when you see it drop in height after a while – it’s meant to.

 6. Carefully lift the cakes out of the pans by the paper.
 Gently lift (with your hands or a large cake spatula) the cakes off the baking paper and place on a cake plate.
 Slice into wedges to serve.